dkhairkar/NASSCOM-VSD-SoC-Design-and-Planning/README.md

 #### Introduction to QFN-48 Package, chip, pads, core, die and IPs

 Systems in the electronic industry comprise of processing, software, storage and external interface components.
 In a system all of these sub components would work together to form one central processing system.
 At the center of this system is a chip.
+For example, Arduino board (highlighted part is chip).
 ![Arduino board](https://github.com/user-attachments/assets/9ab077bc-5821-4465-b371-93d523bd1df1)

 ### LAB